jun-lsh/depin-notes/io.net.md

 I don't have much to comment on this besides the fact that for now, you spend "credits" on the site to generate an image (you receive 10 free credits a day and start with a balance of 100 credits), and this system is implemented on [Aptos](https://explorer.aptoslabs.com/txn/984489804/balanceChange?network=mainnet) rather than Solana.
 These are also the [only inferences](https://explorer.io.net/explorer/inferences) shown on the explorer.

 ## Concluding Remarks

 io.net in its current state, for all intents and purposes, is largely a Web2 product.
 It lets you deploy projects on Ray clusters which are managed by AWS which you can pay for with a credit card, with a centralized "PoW" verification system for compute provider participants.

+The product is awfully opaque, and although distributing proprietary software is perfectly fine, it stands against the ethos of transparency that crypto/Web3 is supposed to stand for.
+Being unable to audit the PoW or "POTL" systems definitely doesn't inspire confidence either, and there are no smart contracts to speak of that facilitate the processes of this network.

+Besides their own image generation instance, deploying on io.net is also a surprisingly frustrating experience, where the low prices seem to be complemented with unreliable and slow clusters.

 The only Web3 aspect thus far is the $IO token, where besides being the system for rewarding providers and stakers (of which staking has yet to be implemented), otherwise simply serves a speculative vessel that [will definitely not get dumped by its devs](https://x.com/shadid_io/status/1799766711291490522).